cjgwang/site/content/Things I get nerdy about.md

 - Daniil Medvedev's tennis career 2020-2023
 - Richard Siken's "A litany in which things are crossed out" and *War of the Foxes*
 - Modern art, MoMA, Tate Modern, but not performance art
-- Vegan recipes that doesn't contain vegan meat and cheese
+- Cooking vegan food that doesn't contain vegan meat and cheese
 - Lana Del Rey's Norman Fucking Rockwell album
 - The number e
 - Parasite, Us, Paranormal Activity, Texas Chainsaw Massacre, and other horror movies